margueriteblair/Haskell/plutus/doc/reference/glossary.rst

       actually distributed to users and run by the PAB.

     currency
-      A class of token whose forging is controlled by a particular monetary policy script.
-On the Cardano ledger there is a special currency called Ada which can never be forged and which is controlled separately.
+      A class of token whose minting is controlled by a particular monetary policy script.
+On the Cardano ledger there is a special currency called Ada which can never be minted and which is controlled separately.

     datum
       The data field on script outputs in the Extended UTXO model.

+    emulator
+      An in-process (single thread) emulated blockchain for testing and analysing Plutus apps.

     endpoint
       A potential request made by a contract application for user input.
 Every endpoint has a name and a type.